December 24, 2024

 Hall Powell

-Hall has served as Senior Vice President of Development Systems International (DSI) for more than a decade and has 36 years of fundraising experience, including 19 as a fundraising consultant.
+Hall has served as Senior Vice President of Development Systems International (DSI) for more than a decade and has over 40 years of fundraising experience, including 19 as a fundraising consultant.
 He has provided campaign and development counsel to a wide variety of institutions throughout the country, with special emphasis in major gifts.

 Leave a Reply